The bee garden should ideally be in full sunlight, and planting should be in bold groups or patches, not in one’s and two’s.

 - Mallow.
 Flowers for a long time and is good for pollen.

 - Cistus.
-The bees love working the pink- flowered variety “Silver Pink” for pollen.
+Our bees love working the pink- flowered variety “Silver Pink” for pollen.

 - Catmint.
 Use it for edging.

 - Ivy.
 The ivy flowers produce masses of pollen in October, and it is the last major nectar plant of the year.
-The honey sets hard in the combs, and we usually leave it in the hive for the bees.
+The honey sets hard in the combs very quickly, and we leave it in the hive for the bees’ winter stores.

 Single poppy.
 This is the only common flower producing black pollen.